sfwa/ukf/README.md

 `ukf/python` contains a ctypes-based Python wrapper for `libcukf`.

 `ukf/ccs-c66x` contains a project for Texas Instruments Code Composer Studio 5, targeting the Keystone DSP platform (C66x cores).
-Includes a modified version of Eigen.
+This project uses the libcukf API, but implements the functions directly in C66-optimized C rather than using the C++/Eigen implementation from libcukf.

 ## Configuration